hanszhang00/BLM-Informational-Site/README.md

 4. **Setup the backend**

 5. Developing

 ```javascript
     npm start
 ```
 - If everything succeeds, you can open up the project at port 8000
 - The graphQL playground is accessible at http://localhost:8000/___graphql

 6. Invalidating cache on start
 ```javascript
     npm run restart
 ```
 - If you have made big changes to the backend, you might want to restart the server
 - The command will clean up the cache on top of doing `npm start`

 7. Building
 ```javascript
     gatsby build
 ```
-    - If you want to build the project, run this command